HydPy/PyLadiesHyd/about.md

 # Hyderabad PyLadies Group

-PyLadies Hyderabad was launched in Oct 2017 whose aim is to help women become more active contributors in python community and development.
+PyLadies Hyderabad was launched in Oct 2017 whose aim is to help women become more active participants and contributors in python open-source community and development.

-It is a platform to share, collaborate, learn,engage in python, a Community driven group open to all with similar interest!
+Our mission is to promote, educate and advance a diverse Python community through outreach, education, conferences, events and social gatherings.